-T Technical evaluation: representing a specific study of the pavement characteristics and application of pavement behaviour technology.
+Technical evaluation: representing a specific study of the pavement characteristics and the types of aircraft which the pavement is intended to serve.

-Using aircraft experience: representing a knowledge of the specific type and mass of aircraft U satisfactorily being supported under regular use.
+Using aircraft experience: representing a knowledge of the specific type and mass of aircraft satisfactorily being supported under regular use.